gettyimages/gettyimages-api_dotnet/README.md

 # Getty Images API SDK - .NET

-# Deprecated

-As of November 2016, we will no longer be improving or maintaining the language-specific SDKs.
-The API is still alive and under active feature development.
-Current documentation can be found at [developers.gettyimages.com/api/docs/](http://developers.gettyimages.com/api/docs/).
-SDK source code remains open source, providing a technology example of interaction with the Getty Images API.
-We will no longer take pull requests for these repositories, but feel free to fork them for your own modifications.
----

 ## Introduction
 This SDK makes using the Getty Images [API](http://developers.gettyimages.com) easy.
 It handles credential management, makes HTTP requests and is written with a fluent style in mind.
 The [API Documentation](https://github.com/gettyimages/gettyimages-api) is located on Github.